Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class9/README.md

 3. Functional analysis - In previous sessions we identified different types of genetic variation including differences in gene content and antibiotic resistance variation.
 Small changes in the genome like those identified through variant calling pipelines can also have significant functional impacts on genome function.

-Overview of variant calling pipelines
+Overview of variant calling pipelines:
 -------------------------------------
 A typical variant calling analysis involves:
 - ***Read Mapping:*** Mapping sequenced reads to the reference genome using a read mapper